-- Large mouth with canine-like teeth; lower jaw projects beyond a sharply pointed snout; two dorsal fins that are small and widely spaced.
+- Has a large mouth with canine-like teeth; the lower jaw projects beyond a sharply pointed snout; and it has two dorsal fins that are small and widely spaced.

 - Dorsal side is grayish-black with a bluish tinge and the ventral side and belly are silvery or white.
-Tail is yellowish.
+Its tail is yellowish.
 Females have a charcoal black edge on the pelvic and anal fins; the same fins of males are edged in olive or yellow.

-- Kodiak Islands, Alaska to Cape San Lucas, Baja California, Mexico.
+- Ranges from Kodiak Islands, Alaska to Cape San Lucas, Baja California, Mexico.

 - Egg production per spawning period increases from 50,000 eggs at age 2 to upwards of 400,000 eggs by age 6.

-- Ability to spawn more than once per spawning season.
+- Can spawn more than once per spawning season.

 - Off southern California, external fertilization takes place from April to September, peaking in June.